-The best luxury safari camps in Tanzania include Original Maasai Lodge, Cottar’s 1920’s Safari Camp, Ol Sekis Hemingways, Karen Blixen Camp, Il Moran Masai Mara National Reserve, Governors’ Camp, Sand River Masai Mara, Porini Lion Camp, and Mahali Mzuri.
+Tanzania’s best luxury safari camps include Original Maasai Lodge, Cottar’s 1920s Safari Camp, Ol Sekis Hemingways, Karen Blixen Camp, Il Moran Masai Mara National Reserve, Governors’ Camp, Sand River Masai Mara, Porini Lion Camp, Mahali Mzuri.

-Maasai Mara National Reserve is an area of preserved savannah wilderness in southwestern Kenya, along the Tanzanian border.
-Enjoy the grassy savannah wilderness of the Masai Mara, which is home to the Big Five and the Great Migration.
+Maasai Mara National Reserve is an area of preserved savannah wilderness in southwestern Kenya along the Tanzanian border.
+Enjoy the grassy savannah wilderness of the Masai Mara, home to the Big Five and the Great Migration.
 We focus on the best Maasai Safari Lodges with stunning scenery overlooking the mountains, plains, or perhaps busy waterholes.

 1. Original Maasai Lodge

 Original Maasai Lodge offers nature, culture, and relaxation with a view of Mount Kilimanjaro.
 Get to know the Maasai through stories around the campfire, throwing a javelin, or doing traditional dances.

 Your stay at this lodge can generate income for the social, educational, and medical projects of Africa Amini Alama.
 Funds go to the medical center, schools, and orphanages to support local communities such as the Maasai or Meru.

 Set high on a plateau between Mount Merial and Kilimanjaro, the rooms here are based on a traditional Maasai Manyara with wattle and daub walls, rustic furniture, comfy beds, and modern plumbing.

 This Hillside Retreat consists of two different-sized holiday homes and a pool.
 The terraces with a view of Mount Meru are ideal for recharging your batteries, and with a little luck, you will spot the giraffes that walk by.